xuankimtran/docs-1/pages/katalon-analytics/docs/create-test-suite.md

 To view a test suite uploaded from a Git repository, go to **Test Management** > **Test Suites**, select the relevant script repository, then click on the **Test Suites** folder.

-* If you have not run tests yet, the execution data (Last executed, Average Duration, Flakiness (%)) is empty.
+* If you have not run tests yet, the execution data (Last executed) is empty.
 * If you have run tests, this section contains information on your test executions.

 > Notes: